YannickKae/Multivariate-Forecasting-VAR-vs.-LSTM/README.md

-# Multivariate Time Series Forecasting with LSTM and VAR Models
+# Multivariate Time Series Forecasting: VAR vs. LSTM

 In this project, we explore two different approaches to forecasting multivariate time series data, using the Value, Momentum, Carry, and Defensive factors as examples.
 We compare the performance of a **Multivariate LSTM** model (5 output neurons) and a **Vector Autoregression (VAR)** model.